woisy00/ESPHomeDesigner/README.md

 - Trigger page changes from HA automations.
 - Use reTerminal as both a display and an input device.

+## Features

+- **Integrated Visual Editor**: No manual file copying required - everything is bundled with HACS installation
+- **Real Entity Picker**: Browse, search, and select from your actual Home Assistant entities
+- **Live State Preview**: See entity values update in real-time on the canvas (every 30 seconds)
+- **Multi-Page Layouts**: Create multiple pages with configurable refresh rates
+- **Drag-and-Drop**: Intuitive canvas-based layout design with snap-to-grid
+- **Comprehensive Widget Set**: Text, sensor values, MDI icons, shapes (rectangles, circles, lines)
+- **ESPHome Integration**: Generates clean, additive YAML snippets for your reTerminal
+- **Persistent Storage**: Layouts saved in Home Assistant's storage system
+- **Round-Trip Support**: Import existing ESPHome configs back into the editor

-## Important Notes and Limitations (MVP)
+## Important Notes and Limitations

 - The generator currently:
-  - Uses a conservative widget set and a fixed display driver config tailored for the reTerminal.
+  - Uses a conservative widget set and a fixed display driver config tailored for the reTerminal E1001.
-  - Emits comments and TODOs where manual adjustment may be needed.
+  - Emits comments where manual adjustment may be needed.
-  - Does not yet dynamically bind every HA entity; some parts are placeholders / examples.
+  - Focuses on sensor/binary_sensor/weather entity types.
-- The PNG rendering path in `renderer.py` and old PNG-based docs are kept for reference, but the YAML snippet workflow is the primary path.
+- The PNG rendering path in `renderer.py` is kept for reference but not required for normal operation.
 - You should always:
-  - Review the generated YAML.
+  - Review the generated YAML before flashing.
-  - Keep it in version control.
+  - Keep your ESPHome configs in version control.
-  - Verify it against ESPHome validation before flashing.
+  - Verify YAML against ESPHome validation before deploying to hardware.